BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 Perizzites, and the Rephaims, 15:21 And the Amorites, and the Canaanites, and the Girgashites, and the Jebusites.

+16:1 Now Sarai Abram's wife bare him no children: and she had an handmaid, an Egyptian, whose name was Hagar.

 ## The Book of Psalms

 	1:1 Blessed is the man that walketh not in the counsel of the